a-n-rose/a-n-rose.github.io/_posts/2018-11-06-compare-ways-to-save-data.md

         year_data_dict[year] = name_data
     return year_data_dict
 ```
-From there I wasn't sure how to link the tables 'names' and 'popuarity'.
+From there I wasn't sure how to create unique IDs for the names in order to link the tables 'names' and 'popuarity'.
 In my for-loop, SQL filled in the ID values for me, linking the table without me having to do much.

-Shortly though I found an easy solution: count += 1
+Shortly though, I found an easy solution: count += 1

 ```
 def organize_name_data(self,year_data_dict):